-Recombinant DNA and Synthetic Nucleic Acid Molecules: Manchester University does not currently oversee research involving Recombinant DNA and Synesthetic Nucleic Acid Molecules.
+Recombinant DNA and Synthetic Nucleic Acid Molecules: Manchester University currently conducts only level one work involving recombinant DNA and synesthetic nucleic acid molecules, which does not require committee oversight.
 Please see the Office of Institutional Effectiveness for more information.

 Training for Federally-Funded Research